 Oysters carrying the Norovirus famously caused the closure of celebrity chef Heston Blumenthal’s restaurant in 2009, with two hundred and forty people complaining they had been infected.
 It is estimated that up to one million Britons catch the bug every year.

-Food safety training is essential for those working in the food industry so that these kinds of virus that can be passed on through food and drink are understood and steps can be taken to minimise the risk to the public.
+Food safety training is essential for those working in the food industry so that these kinds of viruses that can be passed on through food and drink are understood and steps can be taken to minimise the risk to the public.